mmacaula/mmacaula.github.com/_posts/2015-04-08-custom-elements-to-solve-simple-problems.markdown

 categories: semantic-ui, custom-elements, ampersand, backbone
 ---

-[Webcomponents](http://webcomponents.org/) always seem just over the horizon, really cool but not quite ready to use in production.
+[Webcomponents](http://webcomponents.org/) always seem just over the horizon, really cool but [not quite ready to use in production.](http://developer.telerik.com/featured/web-components-arent-ready-production-yet/)
- I'm starting to worry that the full spec never will, and [I'm not alone](http://developer.telerik.com/featured/web-components-arent-ready-production-yet/).
+ I'm starting to worry that the full spec never will, as we continue to get nothing but silence from IE and Safari.
 However, I'm here to tell you about something that *does* seem ready to go today, Custom Elements.
-Unlike Web Component's claims, I'm not going to tell you that Custom Elements are going to revolutionize your development life and change the web, but I am going to hopefully show you how they can be a useful tool in your development toolbox.
+Unlike the claims of Web Components, I'm not going to tell you that Custom Elements are going to revolutionize your development life and change the web, but I am going to hopefully show you how they can be a useful tool in your development toolbox.

-## Custom Elements
+## Some Background
 Custom Elements are an important part of the webcomponents spec, letting you define (as the name implies), Custom Elements.
 There is an
 [excellent introduction article](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/) to them, and I encourage you to read it to get a good overview of them.
+There is also an article similar to this one [talking about production ready Custom Elements](http://developer.telerik.com/featured/web-components-ready-production/).
-I want to show you some useful examples of using them today.
+I want to expand on that and show you some useful examples of using them today.

 The whole point of making your own Custom Elements, beyond making your HTML more semantic, is that you can add your own behavior or methods to those elements.
 This can be useful, as long as we don't try to do too much.